Who the Fuck is Brad Gobright?

 Cedar Wright was referring to Honnold’s suggestion that Gobright lacked the gravitas required to represent a corporate sponsor.
 Honnold wasn’t being mean, or overly critical; at least, he wasn’t trying to be; he has a great deal of respect for Gobright and was genuinely impressed upon learning that Gobright had free-soloed The Naked Edge twenty-five times, exclaiming, “He’s soloed The Naked Edge twenty-five times!?
 That’s fucked up.”
 So, whatever viewers think of Honnold’s criticism of Gobright, he’s not attacking him personally; he’s saying that major sponsorships require climbers to comport themselves in a professional manner, and Brad Gobright does not meet that criteria.
 Perhaps we should take into account that Honnold’s honesty is infamous in the climbing community.
 In the 2016 film Africa Fusion, Hazel Findlay lightheartedly complains about this.
 Findlay grumbles, “He doesn’t give you an inch”, to which Honnold responds, “No, I don’t give you an inch.
 You’re a professional climber; you’re supposed to represent for the brand.”
 Or maybe it’s as Hayden Kennedy said: “Honnold doesn’t feel feelings, as far as I’m concerned”.
 Viewers should also know that Honnold was happy to play the “bad guy” in Safety Third, as he provided a foil for Gobright, and Wright openly discusses this in a piece from earlier this year.
 Take it for what it’s worth.

 This type of notoriety, or effort to gain such notoriety, has split the climbing community.
 On the one hand are guys like Cedar Wright, Alex Honnold (to some extent), Sasha DiGiulian and Joe Kinder: these climbers are all over social media and post regularly to Instagram, Facebook or Twitter.
 By being visible they court big name sponsors, get free gear, paid travel, all of which allows them to do their craft.
 Travel and the gear necessary for big name climbs can get really expensive.
 On the other hand, you’ve got climbers such as the late Hayden Kennedy, who not only avoided corporate sponsorship, but also, according to Wright, hated the thought of being the face of a media giant.
 When asked to be featured in an article for Outside, for example, Kennedy declined.
+The late Fred Beckey was another notorious climber who avoided the spotlight.
 Some climbers just don’t care.